 Genuine gesso is a very absorbent surface, which is what is needed for painting with egg tempera or encaustic.
 It is made in the studio and applied warm as it contains RSG.
 It will crack on flexible surfaces and should be used only on rigid surfaces, usually wooden panels.
 We now have a ‘gesso hand-primed’ canvas available in an Italian linen that has quite a delicate dry surface that is very absorbent yet it doesn’t easily crack (though it could if handled badly).

 Some painters like the look of the texture of the weave showing through so they do not add many coats of primer, just enough to seal the canvas and give a white ground.
 Renaissance masters preferred a super-smooth surface created by applying many coats of primer, sanding between each, until the weave was completely obscured.

 Some artists require a clear primer because they wish to use the colour and texture of the canvas as an integral part of the painting.
-If you like the colour of the canvas and don’t want a white ground you can prime the canvas with a fluid acrylic or a ‘clear acrylic gesso’ to soak into the fibres and fill the weave holes.
+If you like the colour of the canvas and don’t want a white ground you can prime the canvas with a fluid acrylic medium like Matt Medium or a ‘clear acrylic gesso’ to soak into the fibres and fill the weave holes.
 It usually takes a few coats.

 Canvas at Jackson’s Art

 The canvases in this article are available at jacksonsart.com in a variety of formats – ready stretched, mounted on panel and by the metre – ready to be delivered to your studio.